 and the provisions of this Act, except section 37, shall, with necessary modifications, apply to any such further application and the decision thereon.

+[Section 41 amended by No. 6 of 2008 s.
+24(3) and (4).]

 42. Before whom surety undertaking may be entered into

-A surety undertaking need not be entered into before the officer who approved the surety but may be entered into before any person before whom the accused for whose appearance the surety is approved might enter into his bail undertaking under section 29.
+A surety undertaking need not be entered into before the surety approval officer who approved the surety but may be entered into before any person before whom the accused for whose appearance the surety is approved might enter into his bail undertaking under section 29.

 [Section 42 amended by No. 84 of 2004 s.
-82.]
+82; No. 6 of 2008 s.
+24(5).]

 43. Duties of persons before whom surety undertaking is entered into